CraigCovey/spark-examples/README.md

 ### Purpose

 The purpose of this repository is to:

 1. Store all of my various Spark code in one location
 2. Be a guide for others in learning Spark
 3. Highlight my work in Spark

 ### Content

-Currently my Spark work consists of Spark 1.6 in the Scala programming language.
-Soon I will be upgrading to Spark 2.X and will add a new subfolder for Spark 2.X.
+As of September 2017 I upgraded to Spark 2.1 from 1.6 where I had spent the previous year working.
+My Spark 1.6 Scala machine learning code can be found in the *spark-1_6* folder.

+With Spark 2.1 I will begin with a different approach.
+Before I upload machine learning code I will first include documentation with step-by-step instructions on creating:

+* pom.xml file
+* Creating applications using IntelliJ IDEA & Apache Maven

+**Stay tuned!!**

+***

+##### Code Repository

 In this repository I include code on:

 * Ingesting and transforming data
 * Clustering using KMeans
 * Multiple Linear Regression